What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 What is an ‘Abstract’ representation in the CPA approach?

-Once children have a secure understanding of the concept through the use of concrete resources and visual images, they are then able to move on to the abstract stage.
-Here, children are using abstract symbols to model problems – usually numerals.
-To be able to access this stage effectively, children need access to the previous two stages alongside it.
+Once children have a secure understanding of a maths concept through concrete resources and visual images, they can move on to the abstract stage.
+In the abstract stage, learners use symbols and numbers to solve problems.
+They do not use concrete objects or physical representations to help them.
+To apply the abstract stage effectively, children need to be confident with the concrete and pictorial stages.

-For the most effective learning to take place, children need to constantly go back and forth between each of the stages.
+For the most effective learning, children need to constantly go back and forth between each of the stages.
 This ensures concepts are reinforced and understood.

 How to teach using the Concrete Pictorial Abstract method at primary school

-A common misconception with this CPA model is that you teach the concrete, then the pictorial and finally the abstract.
+A common misconception with this CPA model is that you teach the concrete, then pictorial, then abstract.
 But all stages should be taught simultaneously whenever a new concept is introduced and when the teacher wants to build further on the concept.

-When concrete resources, pictorial representations and abstract recordings are all used within the same activity, it ensures pupils are able to make strong links between each stage.
+When concrete resources, pictorial representations and abstract recordings are all used within the same activity, it ensures pupils make strong links between each stage.

 If you’re concerned about differentiating effectively using the CPA approach, have a look at our differentiation strategies guide for ideas to get you started.
-Or if you’re short on time, our White Rose Maths aligned lesson slides incorporate the CPA approach into them and some are free to download and use.
+Or if you’re short on time, our White Rose Maths aligned lesson slides incorporate the CPA approach into them.
+Some are free to download and use.

 Using ‘The Four Operations’ to model how CPA works

-In the following section I will be looking at the ‘four operations’ and how the CPA approach can be used at different stages of teaching them.
-In particular, I will examine how the 3 parts of the CPA approach should be intertwined rather than taught as 3 separate things.
+In the following section, I look at the ‘four operations’ and how the CPA approach can be used when teaching them.
+In particular, I examine how the 3 parts of the CPA approach should intertwine rather than be taught as 3 separate things.

-As this blog is to share ideas rather than say how the calculation methods should be taught, I am only going to cover the four operations briefly.
+As this blog is to share ideas rather than say how the calculation methods should be taught, I cover the four operations briefly.

-It’s important to take your school’s Calculation Policy into account when determining how the CPA approach can work best for you.
+It’s important to consider your school’s Calculation Policy when determining how the CPA approach can work best for you.

 Teaching addition using the Concrete Pictorial Abstract approach